 While watching Steve Jobs launch the latest Apple product or listening to Barack Obama talk about his vision for a future America, it is easy to imagine that their leadership skills come naturally.

-In fact, most successful leaders recognize that cultivating leadership skills is an important and ongoing exercise.
-Just as professional artists must practice and experiment to develop and improve their artistic skills, so must leaders work to acquire and improve their leadership abilities.
+In fact, most successful leaders recognize that cultivating leadership skills is an important and ongoing journey.
+Just as professional artists must practice and experiment to develop and improve their artistic skills, so must leaders to acquire and improve their leadership abilities.

 People who assert themselves as business leaders tend to follow a similar pattern of action.
 Leaders: